ace-lab/pl-ucb-faded-parsons/elements/pl-faded-parsons/GeneratorREADME.md

 ### The `info.json` File

-The `info.json` file will only be generated if a matching file doesn't exist, or if the `--force-json file_path` is set.
+The `info.json` file will only be generated if a matching file doesn't exist, or if `--force-json file_path` is passed.
 This is so that a new uuid will not be generated each time the file is run.

 ### The `server.py` file